 |Local National||Local National|

-Specific states have deemed the hiring of their residents as faculty for a distance education program offered by a non-local academic institution to constitute a physical presence in that state.
+Specific states have seemed the hiring of their residents as faculty for distance education program offerings by a non-local academic institution to constitute a physical presence in that state.
 Currently, NYU restricts faculty serving this purpose that reside in the states listed below.

 In addition to the items listed above, the following are often defined by a state as constituting a physical presence within its borders and therefore requiring authorization.
 If a school or program has any of the following, please notify our office so that we can plan accordingly for compliance: